 4. Dumbbell Step-up

-The dumbbell step-up is an effective lower body workout that strengthens quads, hamstring, and glutes at the same time.
+The dumbbell step-up is an effective lower-body workout that strengthens the quads, hamstrings, and glutes simultaneously.
 It can help you improve your balance and may increase your 1RM.

 To perform this movement, grab one dumbbell in each hand and stand upright in front of a flat bench or box, keep your arms straight at your sides.
 And then step up your right foot on the bench followed by the left one.

-If you want to improve your deadlifting performance, you can do the following workouts:
+If you want to improve your deadlifting performance, you can do the following exercises:

 1. Barbell Good Morning